Derrick White NBA Playoffs Player Props: Celtics vs. Heat

 Derrick White Insights vs. the Heat

-- This season, Derrick White has made 4.3 shots per game, which adds up to 10.1% of his team's total makes.

-- He's made 1.8 threes per game, or 11.3% of his team's makes from beyond the arc this season.
+- He's connected on 1.8 threes per game, or 11.3% of his team's makes from beyond the arc this season.

 - White's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Allowing 109.8 points per game, the Heat are the second-ranked squad in the league defensively.
+- On defense, the Heat have allowed 109.8 points per game, which is second-best in the NBA.

-- The Heat give up 41.9 rebounds per contest, ranking sixth in the NBA.
+- On the glass, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.

-- The Heat give up 25.6 assists per contest, 14th-ranked in the league.
+- The Heat are the 14th-ranked squad in the league, giving up 25.6 assists per game.

-- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the NBA.
+- The Heat are the 28th-ranked squad in the NBA at allowing threes, giving up 13.1 made 3-pointers per contest.

 Derrick White vs. the Heat